gunjan1909/marvel/README.md

 - #### The Marvels delayed
 - #### Antman Quantamania released

-##### MARVEL REPORTEDLY RE-EVALUATING ITS LINEUP FOR PHASE 5 & 6 SO DATA IN THIS REPOSITORY MIGHT NOT BE ACCURATE.
+##### MARVEL REPORTEDLY RE-EVALUATING ITS LINEUP FOR PHASE 5 & 6 AND FEW PROJECTS POSTPONED SO DATA IN THIS REPOSITORY MIGHT NOT BE ACCURATE.